UmarBisharat/MyUniversityProjects/Semester-1/TaskManagement_CPP/README.md

 This project was built in 1st Semester as part of my university learning journey.
 It demonstrates understanding of structs, vectors, file handling, and menu-driven programming in C++.

-Would you like me to also create a README template for your Semester-1 Video Rental Shop project next, if you share its code?